codingwithwinny/codingwithwinny/README.md

 ---

 ### 👨‍💻 About Me
-I'm Winston, a Support Engineer with 5+ years of experience in customer support and SaaS platforms.
+I'm Winston, a Support Engineer with 5+ years of experience in SaaS platforms.
 Currently transitioning into Salesforce development, I've completed Admin training and am actively building skills in Apex and Lightning Web Components (LWC).
 I love solving real-world problems through automation and intuitive UI.

 ---